brodycj/prettierx/docs/browser.md

 ## browser status for prettierX

 This documentation does **not** apply for prettierX.
 The recommended solution is to use a bundler such as Rollup or Webpack.
-This is tracked with some more information in this issue: [`brodybits/prettierx#95`](https://github.com/brodybits/prettierx/issues/95)
+This is tracked with some more information in: [`brodybits/prettierx#95`](https://github.com/brodybits/prettierx/issues/95)

 ---